AHeroicLlama/Mappalachia/User_Guides/Advanced_plotting.md

 In Mono mode, every item added to the map is plotted against the same red color.
 You can't differentiate items from each other but if you want to find the area with the most of *everything* on your map, or are just mapping a single type of item, this is the ideal mode.<br/>
 In Duo mode, items are mapped in either red or blue, and areas with an equal amount of both would therefore gain a purple color.
 This mode is great for differentiating the varying densities of two *different* collections of items, or if you need to guarantee the presence of *both* collections in a given location.<br/>
 In Duo Mode, the color assigned is defined by the number in the 'Legend Group' column of the legend items list.
 You can edit this value to group items together - even numbers will be red, and odd numbers will be blue.

+## Draw Volumes
+Draw volumes mode is located at Plot Settings > Draw Volumes, and is on by default.<br/>
+This setting tells Mappalachia - assuming the volume is large enough - to draw the full outline of in-game volumes and triggers instead of just being plotted as a single icon.<br/>
+For example, by plotting 'NoCampAllowedTrigger' with 'Draw Volumes' enabled, you will not only see *where* you can't build CAMPs, but also the precise extents of the areas where you cannot build.<br/>
+Volumes below a certain area will still be drawn as an icon, in order for them to be easily visualized.<br/>
+Draw Volumes applies to Icon and Topography mode.

 ## Legend Group
 Under the 'items to plot' list, you will find the Legend Group column.
 This column is editable and allows you to enter a number.<br/>